Make a Difference for Students in Project Midstate Student Support (MSS)

 Micah Bartlett was in the first generation of his family to graduate from college, earning an accounting degree from UIS and then going on to earn an MBA and his CPA license.
 Today Micah is president and CEO of Town and Country Financial Corporation.
 His wife, Peggy Bartlett, has also worked in banking.
 She now owns Colour Line Hair Studio in Geneva, Illinois.

 In 2008, Peggy and Micah visited a class with students from UIS’ Midstate Student Support (MSS) for Teaching program, which helps to prepare students to become teachers.
 Many of the students in the program are first-generation college students like Micah.
 The Bartletts were impressed with the students’ commitment and drive, and because they believe so strongly in education, they created a scholarship for students in the program.

-As a former teacher, principal and Ball Foundation Consultant to the Springfield Ball Charter School, as well as a current member of Springfield’s Dist.
+As a former teacher, principal and Ball Foundation Consultant to the Springfield Ball Charter School, as well as member of Springfield’s Dist.
 186 School Board, Melinda LaBarre has invested many years in the educational integrity of Springfield’s students.
-Along with her husband, attorney Alfred “Pete” LaBarre, the LaBarres have established the Melinda A. and Alfred B. LaBarre Scholarship which will honor a qualified high school graduate of Springfield’s public school district Applicants must be a graduate of a Springfield public high school with a minimum high school GPA of 3.0 upon graduation.
-Students must also be accepted into the UIS Midstate Student Support program to be considered.
+Melinda and her husband, attorney Alfred “Pete” LaBarre, have established the Melinda A. and Alfred B. LaBarre Scholarship which will honor a qualified high school graduate of Springfield’s public school district with a minimum high school GPA of 3.0 upon graduation.
+Students must also be accepted into the UIS Midstate Student Support program to qualify for the scholarship.